 | Expected TOP | 2030 |

-Hudson Place Residences Price: What the $1,037 Land Cost Signals
+Hudson Place Residences price: what the $1,037 land cost suggests

 Here is where the land cost becomes a number you can use.